khalidelokiely/squash-it/README.md

 This is best-effort.
 One thing that could be done to enhance it:

 - If we recieve a shutdown while background reconstruction is happening.
-Instead of serializing and overwriting empty bloom filter.
+Instead of serializing and overwriting our previous bloom binary with an empty bloom filter.
 We serialize the backlog and pick it up when we restart.

 ## AI Usage
 AI assistance was limited to targeted lookups.
 SQLite syntax I don't use daily, and confirming the correct `net/http` approach for extracting client IP.
 All architecture, design decisions, and implementation are my own, including anything wrong with them.